sldesnoo-Delft/q1pulse/README.md

 Q1Pulse is a simple library to compile pulse sequence to Q1ASM, the assembly language of Qblox instruments.
 Q1Pulse supports loops, variables and expressions that are translated to Q1ASM.

-The current status of Q1Pulse is quite experimental.
-Code may change without any backwards compatibility.

 This project has several goals:
 - create a driver to use in the backend of [pulse_lib](https://github.com/stephanlphilips/pulse_lib)